qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   flashing the value of a user option ends up in a different state than you expected.

+  • Unicode is chaos: try going to `_RAR` layer, and hit the Unicode operating system buttons.

   • Leds not working: try going to `_RAR` layer, and hit the key MLeds and SLeds, which switch Leds on/off.

-  • Unicode is chaos: try going to `_RAR` layer, and hit the Unicode operating system buttons.
+  • Middle led not showing layer: you may have compiled it with speed measuring on at startup.

 Why you want this layout